graterol-oswaldo/docker_nginx_php_postgres/README.md

 # Docker: Nginx, PHP and PostgreSQL

-Container services infrastructure integrated by NGINX, PostgreSQL and PHP, designed to deploy applications made with Laravel
+Services container infrastructure integrated by NGINX, PostgreSQL and PHP, designed to implement applications made with Laravel under a microservices structure.
+In consequence, the frontend enviroment must be deploy from other service container.

 ## Description